 Storing Cilantro, Parsley, and Basil

 For these herbs, you’ll want to have an empty glass jar on hand, such as a mason jar.
-In this jar add one inch of room temperature water, and then place the herbs in it.
+In this jar, add one inch of room-temperature water and place the herbs in it.
 It will look like a flower arrangement.
 Keep it out on your counter or even on your table.

 Typical Issues you can encounter

-If you find your herbs are going bad too fast, likely they are either exposed to too much light, are either too hot or too cold, are too wet, or are too dry.
-It takes a bit of tweaking to get the process perfected.
+If you find your herbs are going bad too fast, they are likely either exposed to too much light, too hot or too cold, too wet, or too dry.
+It takes a bit of tweaking to get the process-perfected.